voyd-lang/voyd/syntaxes/smalltalk-like.md

 add(1, 2) "Send the message (1, 2) to the add object
 ```

-## Object Messages
+## Anonymous Object Messages

-Object messages are a lot like keyword messages.
+Anonymous object messages are a lot like keyword messages.
 They key difference is that they are wrapped
 in curly braces `{}` and are comma seperated.
 This allows you to spread the message accross
 multiple lines.